nicholas-auyeung/Adding-a-New-Product-in-the-Database/README.md

 	Once run, the webpage will ask user for product id and name
 ![](screenshots/insertproduct.png)

-User inputs incorrect product details
+User inputs incorrect product details (product id only accepts numeric characters)

 	User will be prompt with 'invalid product id' or 'product id already exists' message
 ![](screenshots/invalidproductinput.png)